Table of Contents

 • Payment type includes a specific PaymentType enum for hub transactions.

-• It's possible that UEAT will add new values in this enum in the future.
+• It's possible that UEAT will add new values to this enum in the future.

 Kiosk Orders